midhun-pk/effect-fixtures/README.md

 Generate configurable test fixtures from [Effect](https://effect.website) schemas.

-Your schema already describes every payload your API accepts.
-Hand-written fixture objects duplicate that description and then rot: a field goes required upstream and every fixture keeps compiling while the API starts rejecting the request. `effect-fixtures` reads the schema's AST at runtime instead, so a schema change shows up the moment the fixture is built — as a failing test that names the field, not as a silent 400.

 ```ts
 import { Schema as S } from 'effect';
 import { createFixture, GENERATE } from 'effect-fixtures';